-Lockheed Martin, known for defense and security technologies, among other things, has developed a new “kill chain” method of describing each stage of an cyber attack.
-This CSO article talks in depth about the Cyber Kill Chain method and says, “each stage presents an opportunity to detect and react.”
-Though it is rare for a cyber attack to be the same, these steps provided by Lockheed Martin could be effective for many companies around the world in protecting their data.
+Lockheed Martin, known for defense and security technologies, among other things, has developed a new “kill chain” method of describing each stage of a cyber attack.
+This CSO article talks in-depth about the Cyber Kill Chain method and says, “each stage presents an opportunity to detect and react.”
+Although cyber attack chains may take different forms, these steps provided by Lockheed Martin could be effective for many companies around the world in protecting their data.

 It may come as a surprise, but an actual thief trying to break into a building to steal goods takes very similar steps to that of a cyber thief, who instead of breaking into a building, is trying to break into your network to steal data.
 The cyber “kill chain” could help companies have a better understanding of where the vulnerabilities lie in their infrastructure.
 The more quickly you identify an attack taking place, the more rapidly you’ll be in recovery from said attack.

-The first steps in the cyber kill chain is reconnaissance, “which is a military term that means to locate an enemy or ascertain strategic features.”
+In the silent cyber war in which we find ourselves today, it is fitting that the first step in the cyber kill chain is reconnaissance, “which is a military term that means to locate an enemy or ascertain strategic features.”
 The cybercriminal must decide who to target, what valuable data they may be holding onto, and is it worth the effort to infiltrate their network.
-Like we saw a few weeks back in the city of Atlanta, cyber criminals decided to go after a vulnerable network full of sensitive customer information.
+Like we saw a few weeks back in the city of Atlanta, wcyber criminals decided to go after a vulnerable network full of sensitive customer information.
 The criminals in the Atlanta instance probably sent phishing emails which were opened and spread unbeknownst by employees of the city leading to the data being held for ransom.
 This was a classic case of ransomware, and many cities around the world should be worrying about how to protect their systems from similar attacks.